About Sydney Festival

 He was Executive Producer on the Logie and AACTA Award winning teen drama series Ready for This for ABC3.

-Darren currently serves on the board of the Sydney Film Festival and was previously on the board of Screen NSW and the Council of the Australian Film, Television and Radio School (AFTRS).
+Darren currently serves on the board of NIDA and AFI and was previously on the board of Sydney Film Festival, Screen NSW and the Council of the Australian Film, Television and Radio School (AFTRS).
 In 2012 he was the recipient of the prestigious AFTRS Honorary Degree.

 Dr Robert Lang